kkatleri/learning-notes/certifications/aws-solutions-architect-associate.md

         - Built in - no application rewrites
         - replication within a second
     - Delete replicas first then the primary table

+- DocumentDB
+    - What is MongoDB
+    - What is DocuementDB
+    - Usa cases

+- Amazon Keyspaces
+    - What is Apache Casandra
+    - What is Amazon Keyspaces
+    - Use cases

+- Implementing Graph databases using Amazon Neptune
+    - What is Graph database
+    - What is Amazon Neptune
+    - Use cases

+- Analysing Time-Series data with Amazon Timestream
+    - What is Time-Series Data
+    - What is Amazon Timestream
+    - Use cases

+-